eslint/js/README.md

 * `npm test` - run all linting and tests
 * `npm run lint` - run all linting
-* `npm run browserify` - creates a version of Espree that is usable in a browser

 ## Differences from Espree 2.x